simonemargio/pagefind/SECURITY.md

 ## Reporting a Vulnerability

-To report a suspected vulnerability, please either:
+To report a suspected vulnerability, please:

-- Privately report a vulnerability through GitHub at https://github.com/CloudCannon/pagefind/security
+- Privately report a vulnerability through GitHub at https://github.com/pagefind/pagefind/security
-- Email support@cloudcannon.com.

 Please do not report any suspected vulnerabilities through public issues.